 - German Jewish history, followed by a congregational tour of Germany

 - History of the State of Israel, followed by a congregational trip to Israel

 - History of Christianity and the interrelationship of Christian and Jewish faiths

 - History of Jewish Life in Muslim Lands

-- New this year: The History of American Judaism on select Sunday mornings (check online calendar for dates).
-If you missed the first three sessions, click on the video at the top of the page or view them here: https://www.youtube.com/playlist?list=PL8NAScVScmIu3qp3EZE1VT55DZGSXnmCE
+- The History of American Judaism.
+You can view some sessions by clicking on the video at the top of the page or view them here: https://www.youtube.com/playlist?list=PL8NAScVScmIu3qp3EZE1VT55DZGSXnmCE

 Another adult ed staple has been Tuesday Evening Talmud with Rabbi Fine.
 This lively, seminar-style informal text study draws an eclectic student mix — inter-generational and of varying backgrounds in formal Jewish education.
 Rabbi Fine generally ends class on a cliff-hanger, inspiring everyone to come back for more.
 Check the Temple calendar for changes and cancellations to the weekly schedule.

 We also learn from expert guest speakers and scholars, some of whom are drawn from the ranks of the congregation.
 Past appearances by outside scholars and speakers have included Scholars-in-Residence Dr. Benjamin Gampel, Dina and Eli Field Family Chair in Jewish History at Jewish Theological Seminary; Dr. Seth Schwartz, Lucius N. Littauer Professor of Classical Jewish Civilization at Columbia University; Dr. Benjamin D. Sommer, professor of Bible and Ancient Semitic Languages at Jewish Theological Seminary; and David Harris, executive director of the American Jewish Committee.